nickelsound/3DprinterMonitor/readme.md

 # MK4S 3D Printer Monitor

-This project provides a Python-based solution for continuously monitoring a MK4/MK4S 3D printer's status.
+This project provides a Python-based solution for continuously monitoring a MK4/MK4S 3D printer's status and automatically activating enclosure ventilation for PLA and PETG.
 It sends printer state changes and job metadata to IFTTT, ensures snapshots are uploaded to a remote API, and leverages OpenAI for snapshot image analysis, detecting potential print failures.

 Below is a detailed explanation of what the script does and how to configure it.
 The hardware setup is described [here](https://www.printables.com/model/1014150-complete-solution-for-mk4s-mmu3-with-enclosure-and).